Aktan007/BeefAndBourbon__Project/README.md

-rn working on backend, setup libs - make setup. status of back - not working
+Setup libs - make setup
+Server startup - make server
+Server will open in port 3000, so to open the site - use localhost:3000/